veyon/docs/admin/ldap.rst

 Basic Settings
 --------------

-The basic settings affect all basic parameters for accessing an :index:`LDAP-server`.
-They are mandatory for a properly working LDAP-integration.
+The basic settings affect all basic parameters for accessing an :index:`LDAP server`.
+They are mandatory for a properly working LDAP integration.

 General
 +++++++

-LDAP-Server and port
+LDAP server and port
-	Enter the address of the LDAP-server (name or IP-address) here.
-If a different port than the default LDAP-port 389 is used, the port parameter has to be adjusted accordingly.
+	Enter the address of the LDAP server (name or IP address) here.
+If a different port than the default LDAP port 389 is used, the port parameter has to be adjusted accordingly.

-Anonymous Bind / Bind-Credentials
+Anonymous Bind / Bind credentials
-	Depending on the environment and configuration of the LDAP-server, LDAP-queries can be performed either as an anonymous user or only with proper user name and password.
-If the server access requires a user name and password, the option :guilabel:`Bind-credentials` has to be activated and the credentials have to be entered into the following input fields.
+	Depending on the environment and configuration of the LDAP server, LDAP queries can be performed either as an anonymous user or only with proper user name and password.
+If the server access requires a user name and password, the option :guilabel:`Bind credentials` has to be activated and the credentials have to be entered into the following input fields.
 Otherwise the default option :guilabel:`Anonymous Bind` can be used.

-Bind-DN
+Bind DN
-	The :index:`Bind-DN` is the user name needed for a login at the server in order to process LDAP-operations.
+	The :index:`Bind DN` is the user name needed for a login at the server in order to process LDAP operations.
-	However, the required format vastly depends on the LDAP-server and its configuration.
+	However, the required format vastly depends on the LDAP server and its configuration.
 Possible formats include ``User``, ``DOMAIN\User`` or ``cn=User,…,dc=example,dc=org``.

-Bind-Password
+Bind Password
-	In connection with the Bind-DN the respective password has to be entered.
+	In connection with the Bind DN the respective password has to be entered.

 You can use the :guilabel:`Test` button to verify, whether server access is working with the supplied set of parameters.

-.. hint:: Veyon exclusively perform reading LDAP-operations.
+.. hint:: Veyon exclusively perform reading LDAP operations.
 For security reasons it may be a good option to create a read-only user, for example "Veyon-LDAP-RO".
 Access to relevant attributes can be further restricted for this user.

-Base-DN
+Base DN
 +++++++

-An essential foundation which holds all objects that are to be used, is defined through the :index:`Base-DN`.
+An essential foundation which holds all objects that are to be used, is defined through the :index:`Base DN`.
-This foundation usually is taken from the DNS- or AD-domain (see also `RFC 2247 <https://www.ietf.org/rfc/rfc2247.txt>`_).
+This foundation usually is taken from the DNS or AD domain (see also `RFC 2247 <https://www.ietf.org/rfc/rfc2247.txt>`_).

-In case a fixed Base-DN is used, the default option :guilabel:`Fixed Base-DN` has to be activated and the Base-DN has to be entered in the input field.
+In case a fixed Base DN is used, the default option :guilabel:`Fixed Base DN` has to be activated and the Base DN has to be entered in the input field.
 You can use the :guilabel:`Test` button to verify, whether the settings are correct and new entries can be found.

-If a generic Veyon configuration is to be used for example at several sites with different Base-DNs, Veyon can be configured such that the Base-DN is always dynamically queried using the :index:`LDAP-Naming-Contexts`.
+If a generic Veyon configuration is to be used for example at several sites with different Base DNs, Veyon can be configured such that the Base DN is always dynamically queried using the :index:`LDAP naming contexts`.
 Therefore the eponymic option has to be activated and the naming context attribute must be changed.
-You can use the :guilabel:`Test` button to verify, whether a Base-DN can be found.
+You can use the :guilabel:`Test` button to verify, whether a Base DN can be found.

-After importing a generic Veyon configuration without a fixed Base-DN it is also possible to find the Base-DN through the :ref:`LDAP-CLI` and write it to the local configuration.
+After importing a generic Veyon configuration without a fixed Base DN it is also possible to find the Base DN through the :ref:`LDAP-CLI` and write it to the local configuration.